DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - **Address Resolution Protocol (ARP)**: operates at layer 2
         - Switches & bridges function at this layer
         - Logical Link Control (LLC) is one of two sublayers that make up the Data Link Layer
+        - **ARP Poisoning**: also known as ARP spoofing, is a type of cyber attack in which an attacker sends falsified Address Resolution Protocol (ARP) messages over a local network.
+            - ARP poisoning can use unsolicited or gratuitous replies—­specifically, ARP replies for which the local device did not transmit an ARP broadcast request.
+            - in ARP poisoning,  an attacker sends malicious ARP replies to the network.
+These replies contain incorrect mappings of IP addresses to MAC addresses.
+Devices on the network, upon receiving these forged ARP replies, update their ARP tables with the incorrect information.
+            - It can be used for Man-in-the-Middle (MitM) Attacks, Denial of Service (DoS), and Session Hijacking.

     - Physical Layer (1)
         - Converts a frame into bits for transmission/receiving over the physical connection medium